zerodevapp/zerodev-docs/blog/2023-03-09-erc-4337-misconceptions-and-valid-concerns.md

 Enshrining AA into the protocol itself also means that **every** EVM chain has to implement this breaking change, which can take a very very long time.
 In contrast, since ERC-4337 is implemented as smart contracts, deploying to a new chain is literally a matter of deploying a few smart contracts.
 That’s why ERC-4337 is already running on all EVM chains today.

-In any case, the distinction between “real AA” and “ERC-4337 AA” matter little to the end users — from their perspective, their transactions “just work” either way.
+In any case, the distinction between “real AA” and “ERC-4337 AA” matters little to the end users.
+From their perspective, their transactions “just work” either way.
 Therefore, given the level of community buy-in for ERC-4337, it’s our best hope for achieving AA on EVM blockchains in the near term.

 # Valid Concerns